codejones-hub/plutus/doc/tutorials/contract-testing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We saw above how to generate random *parameters* to actions in dynamic logic tests; what gives them their power is that we can also include random *actions*.
+We saw above how to generate random *parameters* to actions in dynamic logic tests; what gives them their real power is that we can also include random *actions*.

 Suppose we want to test that no Ada remain locked in the game contract for ever.
-We can specify this with a DL_ test that requires that *no Ada remain locked in the contract after any sequence of actions*.
+We could try to specify this with a DL_ test that requires that *no Ada remain locked in the contract after any sequence of actions*.
 We can include a random sequence of actions in a DL_ test using `anyActions_`_, and we can make assertions about the ModelState_ using